lolipop316/portfolio-aws-journey/README.md

 # Artifacts Portfolio

 This repo contains my weekly polished artifacts from studying Security+, AWS, and Full-Stack Development.
-Each week I add one project, lab, or diagram that shows what I built and what I learned.
+Each week I add one project, lab, or diagram that shows what I built and what I learned..

 ## Index